khaleej-vacc/documentation-site/docs/Standard Operating Procedures/Kuwait International Airport/Kuwait Tower.md

 ----

 ## Chapter 1.
 Position Overview
 **Kuwait Tower (TWR)** controls movement of aircraft on the runway and holding at all runway holding points.
-In addition to this the **TWR Controller** also has the responsibility of all aircraft within the **Class D Kuwait Control Zone** and shall ensure separation within the **Control Zone (CTR)** between IFR traffic is maintained for flights arriving and departing Bahrain.
+In addition to this the **TWR Controller** also has the responsibility of all aircraft within the **Class D Kuwait Control Zone** and shall ensure separation within the **Control Zone (CTR)** between IFR traffic is maintained for flights arriving and departing Kuwait.
 Traffic Information is provided between IFR and VFR Flights as well as VFR to IFR Flights within the **Control Zone (CTR)**

 The **TWR Controller** is responsible for selecting the active runways for arrivals and departures at Kuwait and holds full authority over the runway.